 Property ownership in Mexico, as elsewhere, carries a number of responsibilities.
-For example, you have to actively maintain the house and grounds to protect your investment, fulfill tax obligations and, if the property is part of a gated community or condominium, pay home owner association (HOA) fees.
+For example, you have to actively maintain the house and grounds to protect your investment, keep it secure and, if the property is part of a gated community or condominium, pay home owner association (HOA) fees.

-Although home insurance is not obligatory by law in Mexico (although if your property is mortgaged, the lender may insist the property is covered), it’s wise to factor-in a property insurance policy to your annual budget to protect your assets and, importantly, to defend against third party liabilities.
+Although home insurance is not obligatory by law in Mexico (if your property is mortgaged, the lender may insist the property is covered), it’s prudent to factor-in a property insurance policy to your annual budget to protect your assets and, importantly, to defend against third party liabilities.

 Third party liability in relation to home ownership doesn’t seem as obvious a risk as it is with driving a car, but in the event of an accident or mishap involving your property, your liabilities as home owner to third parties will become apparent.

 Consider the trees in your garden.
-Trees falling in a storm can come down with tremendous force, and will easily cause material damage to your own property—and possibly to your neighbor’s.
+Trees falling in a wind storm can come down with tremendous force, and will easily cause material damage to your own property—and possibly to your neighbor’s.
 In acute cases they can cause bodily harm or fatalities.
-Mexico experiences stormy days, even in the relative calm away from the coasts, and some of those storms will cause trees to fall down.
-Garden walls can also be subject to sudden and unexpected collapse, especially if they are old.
+Mexico experiences stormy days, even in the highlands away from the coasts, and some of those storms will cause trees to fall down.
+Garden walls can also be subject to sudden and unexpected collapse, especially during an earthquake, or if they are old or have weakened foundations.

 Another situation where homeowners can become liable is in relation to the domestic help they employ.
 A lot of foreign residents in Mexico hire maids and gardeners.
 If your maid falls down the stairs when she’s cleaning, or your gardener hurts himself while working in your garden, you become responsible to them in those situations.
 Read this article to learn more about insuring domestic workers in your home in Mexico and how an adequate insurance policy can cover you.

 Home insurance policies are often overlooked and sometimes ignored as an unnecessary expense by foreign homeowners here in Mexico, especially those with homes situated away from hurricane-prone areas.
 While hurricanes are among the most apparent risks in relation to property, powerful wind storms inland can also cause serious property damage, and give rise to third party liability in relation to events and people related to your home: if for no other reason, you should consider your insurance arrangements to mitigate those liabilities.